Looking to replace a tank style hot water heater and lower your electricity bill at the same time?

 Sometimes you get more than you pay for.

 This is a pretty straightforward affair.
-If you want to save money and still get decent gallon per minute water flow rate, then don’t look any further.
+If you want to save money and still get a decent gallon per minute water flow rate, then don’t look any further.

 A 5 year warranty will give you peace of mind that you made a good purchase.